Seed Grant

 Eligibility

-• For collaborative inter or intra-departmental projects, the faculty who is driving the project shall be the principal investigator (PI),
+• For collaborative inter or intra-departmental projects, the faculty who is driving the project shall be the principal investigator (PI).

 Research Project Categories

-• The upper limit of the funding will be Rs.
-1,00,000/-
+• The upper limit of the grant is Rs.
+10.00 Lakhs.

 • Applicants should submit proposals in the prescribed format duly signed by all the investigators through proper channel to the Registrar, Yenepoya (Deemed to be University).
 A soft copy of the proposal should be e-mailed to seedgrant@yenepoya.edu.in.